cajohare/AxionLimits/README.md

 ---

 ## Acknowledgements
-Thank you to: Itay Bloch, Raymond Co, Chris Dessert, Maurizio Giannotti, Alex Millar, Pablo Quílez, Javier Redondo and Edoardo Vitagliano for comments, suggestions and corrections that have greatly helped improve these plots.
+Thank you to: Itay Bloch, Raymond Co, Chris Dessert, Maurizio Giannotti, Alex Millar, Pablo Quílez, Javier Redondo, Jan Schuette-Engel, and Edoardo Vitagliano for comments, suggestions and corrections that have greatly helped improve these plots.

 ## To do
 Add plots for axion-edm, axion-gluon, dark photon kinetic mixing...